finch83/c-_base_labs/README.md

 void setBit(int& src, uint8_t bit) // take a integer and set specific bit to 0 or 1 void revertBit(int& src, uint8_t bit) // take an integer and revert specified bit in it bool addVector(const int* src1, const int* src2, size, int* dts, std::size_t size); // take 2 arrays (with size elements, add each item of array 1 to corresponding element of array 2 and put the result in array dst)

+lecture_03
+1. Implement any sorting algorithm you like using cycles.
+Function should take an array as a parameter (and a size of it) and modify the array without creating a new one.
+2. Create a recursive function which prints given number (long) backwards, splitting it with spaces (for example  123456789 --> 9 8 7 6 5 4 3 2 1)